essay

 Four questions every AI change must answer

-Before agent-generated code ships, four yes/no questions should be answered by analysis, not by the model:
+Before agent-generated code ships, four questions should be answered with evidence:

-4. Governance: Where can model output reach a user or trigger a side effect without guardrails?
+4. Governance: Can model output reach a user or trigger a side effect without the required guardrails and human decision?

 The architecture that scales looks like this: